 What is a floor microphone?
-A floor microphone is a boundary mic (PZM) that is positioned on the floor near an intended sound source.
+A floor microphone is a boundary mic (PZM) positioned on the floor near an intended sound source.
 These mics are easily concealable and generally pick up sound in a hemispherical pattern.
-They are commonly used in sports broadcasts and in theatre productions.
+They are commonly used in sports broadcasts and theatre productions.

 In this article, we’ll talk about floor microphones in greater detail, discussing their applications and providing some floor microphone examples.

 What Is A Floor Microphone?

 A floor microphone, by definition, is any microphone that is positioned on the floor.

 Generally speaking, floor microphones are boundary mics (also known as pressure zone microphones or PZMs).

 What is a boundary microphone or PZM?
 A boundary mic is designed so that its capsule to be as flush as possible with a surface.
 Placing a boundary mic on a surface allows it to theoretically capture direct sound waves without any reflection from the surface.
 This yields a cohesive capture of sound.

 For my recommended boundary/floor microphones, please check out my article Best Boundary Microphones.

 Boundary microphones often have omnidirectional capsules, which effectively gives them a hemispherical polar pattern (picking up the sound in the available acoustic space).
 However, some boundary mics have more directional capsules, which yield a more ellipsoid polar pattern.